What is a Life Coach vs. a Therapist or Consultant

 • Financial Coaches

-• Executive & Leadership Coaches
+• Executive and Leadership Coaches

 • Organizational Coaches